6th Grade

 Curriculum: Abeka

-Students will understand and appreciate the history, beauty, and variety of the countries of the “New World.”
-They will learn about the characteristics and geographical features of Canada, the United States, Mexico, Caribbean, Central America, and South America.
+Students will understand and appreciate the history, beauty, and variety of the countries of the “New World” including Canada, the United States, Mexico, Caribbean, Central America, and South America.
+Students will explore characteristics and geographical features of these regions, with an in-depth focus on the United States from early colonization to the significant events of the mid - 20th century.

 Subject: Math